Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 CAKE: You can substitute any cake flavor for the brownies.
 Just remember to match the frosting used in the cake itself with the flavor.

-How to Make This Cakesicles Recipe
+How To Make This Cakesicles Recipe

-STEP ONE: Preheat the oven to 350°F. Line a 9×9 baking dish with parchment paper.
-Be sure to allow 2 sides of the parchment paper to overlap, making a sling of parchment paper.
+Be sure to allow two sides of the parchment paper to overlap, making a sling of parchment paper.
 Set it aside.

 STEP TWO: Add the brownie mix, vegetable oil, eggs, and water to a large bowl.
 Stir to combine completely.
 Do not overmix.